Mighty Joe Young (1998 film): Release and reception

-The film grossed $50.6 million against a production budget of $90 million. and holds a rating of 54% from Rotten Tomatoes based on 54 reviews, with an average rating of 5.9/10.
+The film grossed a paltry $50 million against a $90 million production budget and holds a rating of 54% from Rotten Tomatoes based on 54 reviews, with an average rating of 5.9/10.
 The site's critical consensus is: "Beguiling effects transcend a predictable plot."
 Metacritic assigned a weighted average rating of 51 out of 100, based on 20 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
 Roger Ebert of the Chicago Sun-Times gave the film 3 stars out of 4, saying, "Mighty Joe Young is an energetic, robust adventure tale: not too cynical, violent or fragmented for kids, not too tame for adults.
-After all the calculation behind "Godzilla" or "Armageddon," it has a kind of innocence.
+After all the calculation behind 'Godzilla' or 'Armageddon,' it has a kind of innocence.
 It's not about a monster but about a very big, well-meaning gorilla that just wants to be left in peace."
 Despite giving the film positive reviews, he also pointed out that the romance scenes and villains were only average and by no means exceptional.

-Common Sense Media gave the film 4 stars, finding that the "environmentally-friendly" film provides "serious food for thought [and] plenty of comic relief", as opposed to the 1949 RKO film.
+Common Sense Media gave the film 4 stars, finding that the "environmentally-friendly" film provides "serious food for thought [and] plenty of comic relief," as opposed to the original 1949 RKO film.
 The reviewer praised the effects and acting that went into Joe's rendition, saying that children will sympathize with the character, as well as with Theron's and Paxton's romantic pairing.

-James Berardinelli gave the film 3 stars out of 4, and generally positive reviews: "Although Joe's size makes him a monster, his disposition makes him cuddly.
+James Berardinelli also gave the film 3 stars out of 4 and generally positive reviews: "Although Joe's size makes him a monster, his disposition makes him cuddly.
 Despite not being daring in style or story, Mighty Joe Young is nevertheless a charming and enjoyable adventure, and a rare remake that's better than the original.
 It may not have the box office punch to exceed the $100 million mark, but it's good enough to entertain an audience."
 Colin Fraser of eFilm Critic gave it 3 stars, saying, "Strictly for ten-year-olds, Mighty Joe Young has its ample heart in exactly the right place.
 After an opening sequence that will have kiddies reaching for Kleenex, the action soon picks up with many a thrill on the way.
 This is not Jurassic Park however and doesn't really deserve its Academy nomination for effects."